dredUW/hw_smart_contracts/README.md

 *TieredProfitSplitter was the second contract and it received ETH and distributed it based upon the employee's position within the company.

 *The final contract was DeferredEquityPlan.
 The contract distributed shares based upon the employees tenure.

+Included in the folder are screen shots of the code in Remix and the actual code in text files.